zwakele270904/Shopping-Trends-analysis/README.md

 ### Tools

-- Data Cleaning and Creating Report
+- Exclel for Data Cleaning and Creating Report
 - SQL snowflake for data analysis

 ### Exploratory Analysis